 If you’re using your loft space as a bathroom, you’ll want to ensure you consider available space.

 - Limited head height due to the sloping roof may require you to use a bath instead of a shower.
-Try placing a bath under a skylight window to make the space feel more open while still retaining privacy
+Try placing a bath under a skylight window to make space feel more open while still retaining privacy

 - Pale colours typically complement a bathroom and evoke a more spacious feel